AlexandreFenyo/net-monitor/README.md

 - the global default lifetime configured in the server: used by the server when a lifetime value is needed and no one is given.

-- the lifetime associated to a data set maintained in the server: this value defines the duration before data are discarded from the data set (remember that a data set may contain one data older than the life time of the set).
+- the lifetime associated to a data set maintained in the server: this value defines the duration before data are discarded from the data set (remember that a data set may contain at most one data older than the life time of the set).

 - the lifetime that a probe specifies when pushing a new value into a data set.